-- (a) Front and Rear crush zone structures must, at minimum, provide protection from 35cm to 50cm off the ground throughout the entire width of the driver's compartment. - (b) Left side and right side crush zone structures must, at minimum, provide protection from 35cm to 50cm off the ground and run from 15cm in front of the driver's feet to 15cm behind the driver's seat. - 5.2.3 Roll Bar The roll bar is the structural frame member that extends above the driver's head, protecting the driver in the event of a roll-over.
-The top of the roll bar must extend at least 5 cm vertically from the top of the driver's head or helmet.
+(a) Front and Rear crush zone structures must, at minimum, encompass the driver's head, upper, and lower body throughout the entire width of the driver's compartment.
+Structural frame members shall cover the driver's head, upper, and lower body when viewed from the front or rear of the solar car.

+(b) Left side and right side crush zone structures must, at minimum, encompass the driver's head, upper, and lower body and run from 15cm in front of the driver's feet to 15cm behind the driver's seat.
+Structural frame members shall cover the driver's head, upper, and lower body when viewed from the left or right side of the solar car.

+5.2.3 Roll Bar - The roll bar is the structural frame member that extends above the driver's head, protecting the driver in the event of a roll-over.
+The roll bar must consist of one continuous piece of metal.
+The bottom of the roll bar must extend at least 5 cm vertically from the top of the driver's head or helmet.

-Solar Cars with a split shell outer-body covering must have double roll bars to deflect the upper shell over the driver in the event that the shells separate during a collision.
+Solar cars where the driver's head rises above the top of the solar car body must have additional roll bars to deflect the body component over the driver in the event of a collision.

 - 5.2.3.1 Welded to Frame The roll bar must be welded to the frame at no less than two points on each side of the driver to brace the bar from bending forward or backwards.
 The roll bar must be an integral part of the frame and cannot be removed. - 5.2.3.2 Minimum Dimensions The roll bar tubing must have a minimum outside diameter of 5 cm.
-It must also have a minimum wall thickness of 1.0 mm for chromoly steel, 1.5 mm for carbon steel, and 3.2 mm for aluminum.

-5.2.3.3 Waivers - Teams wanting to use alternate materials, dimensions, or attachment method must submit a waiver request to the Event Director before May 1.
+It must also have a minimum wall thickness of 1.0 mm for chromoly steel, 1.5 mm for carbon steel, and 3.2 mm for aluminum. - 5.2.3.3 Waivers Teams wanting to use alternate materials, dimensions, or attachment method must submit a waiver request to the Event Director before May 1.
 Waivers may not be requested at scrutineering.
 The waiver request must document what alternate materials will be used and how these materials afford equivalent protection for the driver.
 A detailed mechanical drawing (in three views) must be included, showing the dimensions, material, and location of the roll bar.